Emergency Medical Services (ER)

 Special Admissions Requirements

-- apply therapeutic and professional communication skills when working with patients, patients' significant others, colleagues, other health care providers, and members of the community.
+- Apply appropriate interpersonal skills when working with patients, family members/bystanders, colleagues, other healthcare providers, and members of the community.

 |FYE101||First Year Experience||1|

 |MTR100||Medical Terminology Survey||1|